Your treatment options will depend on whether your cancer

 Find out more about Temporary brachytherapy

 HIFU uses high frequency ultrasound waves to heat and destroy cancer cells in the prostate.
-It‘s newer than some other treatments, and we don’t know very much about how effective it is at treating prostate cancer in the long-term or how it may affect your everyday life.
-Because of this, HIFU is only available in specialist centres in the UK, or as part of a clinical trial.Find out more about High intensity focused ultrasound (HIFU)
+It‘s newer than some other treatments, and we don’t know as much about how well it works and about the risk of side effects in the long term.
+Because of this, HIFU is only available in specialist centres in the UK or as part of a clinical trial.Find out more about High intensity focused ultrasound (HIFU)

 Cryotherapy uses freezing and thawing to kill the cancer cells in the prostate .
 It is also called cryosurgery or cryoablation.
 It‘s newer than some other treatments, and we don’t know very much about how effective it is at treating prostate cancer in the long-term or how it may affect your everyday life.
 Because of this, cryotherapy is only available in specialist centres in the UK, or as part of a clinical trial